brighthive/data-resource-generator/docs/source/references/types.rst

 - 'year': sa.Integer
 - 'yearmonth': sa.Text

 Known bug
 ---------

-date and datetimes have a resolution bug.
-The application seems to assume you have a resolution of 1 milisecond so any times you send will have zeros appended to it.
+`date` and `datetimes` have a resolution bug.
+The application seems to assume you have a resolution of 1 millisecond so any times you send will have zeros appended to it.